 Users appreciate Webflow’s design capabilities and how it enables them to create websites that steer clear of a generic template look.

-Other capabilities users like are the easy integration with third-party widgets, the CMS feature, the big library of pre-built components available, and the abundance of video tutorials, documentation, and free resources available.
+Other capabilities users like are the easy integration with third-party widgets, the CMS feature, the big library of pre-built components available, and the abundance of video tutorials, documentation, and free resources available

-Some users view the platform’s complex pricing model as a drawback, and they find that some of the most in-demand features are included only with top-level subscriptions.
+Some users view the platform’s complex pricing model as a drawback, and they find that some important features are included only with top-level subscriptions.
+Users find that Webflow’s ecommerce features are not as developed as those of dedicated online store builders.

 One of the unique characteristics of Framer that users value is that it allows working on a freeform canvas.
 This results in similar editing and prototyping workflows to those of UX/UI design tools like Figma and helps make Framer’s learning curve easier for those familiar with these platforms.